superapp

 Use CaseRecommendation

-Static row filteringUse filters
+Static row filteringUse where clauses

-Value validationUse checks
+Value validationUse validate

-Date math, computed WHEREUse custom SQL
+Date math, computed WHEREUse raw SQL

-Business rule validationUse middleware
+Business rule enforcementUse middleware (before next())

 Atomic writes with side effectsUse middleware with db.transaction()